spring-epfl/iccwd/README.md

 pip install openai scikit-learn
 ```

-Create an account on the DeepSeek platform and top it up with a small amount, e.g., 1$ (we used less than 0.25$ to label all the captions, but the price [varies](https://api-docs.deepseek.com/quick_start/pricing) during the day).
+Create an account on the DeepSeek platform and top it up with a small amount, e.g., 1$ (we used less than 0.25$ to label all the captions, but the price [varies](https://api-docs.deepseek.com/quick_start/pricing) varies during the day).
 Create an [api key](https://platform.deepseek.com/api_keys), download it and save it to a text file under `api_key.path`.

 Run the following script to label the captions: